GautamGupta/bb-legacy-plugins/display-name/trunk/readme.txt

 `display-names.php` that end with `// mod`.

 == Frequently Asked Questions ==

+= Where do I set a user's display name? =
+In Wordpress' Users admin panel.

 = Does this *completely* replace the username? =
 For all display purposes, yes.
 Users must still log in with their user logins.